I don't own these characters; Disney does.

 "I think out of everyone, you're the one who is a conqueror at heart.
 Besides, you're intelligent and well-skilled in armed and unarmed combat.
 I also know now that you're bored with your lot in life, as you should be.
 Someone of your skill should not be left to waste away on the couch.
 I've told you, I'm tired of Warmonga and her obsession with the Great Blue.
 Could you imagine hearing about a fairy tale for every moment of every second of every day?" he snarled as he thought about it.
 He was half-certain that Warmonga was slowly going insane because of her obsession and the fact that she did not take their banishment from Lorwardia so well.
 He did not care about the insanity, but he did care that she was going crazy so close to him and dragging him along for the ride.

-Shego scoffed.
+Shego scoffed and folded her arms across her chest.
 "Trust me, I've heard worse.
 I can feel your pain."

-"You can't expect me to just abandon my life here on Earth to go conquering with you," she countered…although it did sound tempting.
+"You can't expect me to just abandon my life here on Earth to go conquering with you," she countered… even though, it did sound tempting.
 Forget about Iceland, or even the world, she could have many worlds.

 "Why not?
-What do you have here on Earth?" he demanded to know while motioning around the room with his massive hand.
+What do you have here on Earth?" he demanded while motioning around the room with his massive hand.

 The frown on Shego's face deepened.
 Technically, she did not have anything.
 Doctor Drakken forgot about her while trying to impress the world.
-Her brothers only accepted her because they thought that she was good again; little did they know, she was just lazy.
+Her brothers only accepted her because they thought she was good again.
+Little did they know, she was just lazy, but they should have guessed that one, as sloth had always been her sin of choice.
 She had not seen Kim in months, so it was not like they could have a fight for old times' sake.
 Hell, even when she did see Kim that last time, they spoke as if they were friends.
 How damn disgusting!
 She was just fading away on her couch.

 "I would have easily brought her with me and let her pummel you in your home," he answered.